Skip to content

 • Not all strings are just plain text.
 They may have attributes such as color.

-• This means that RSL contains logic on how to handle attributes when strings are combined or operated on
+• This means that Rad contains logic on how to handle attributes when strings are combined or operated on

 • e.g. concatenation, slicing, replace functions, etc